Mardigital/html5_test/README.md

 - Use Create React App to scaffold your application.
 COMPLETED

--Generate 20 participants that contain randomized values for the following properties: id, name, email address, and phone number.
+Generate 20 participants that contain randomized values for the following properties: id, name, email address, and phone number.
 COMPLETED